 It is to protect you from the sun.

-Bring a balaclava or scarf for proper covering.
-It can be windstopper, woolen or fleece fabric.
+Bring a balaclava or scarf for proper coverage.
+It can be Windstopper, woolen or fleece fabric.

-It is to protect the back of neck from sun and is used for covering the face.
+It is to protect the back of the neck from the sun and is used for covering the face.

 - 2 Sunglasses